ejongepier/NanoClass/docsrc/source/_build/html/_sources/getting_started.rst.txt

 ----------------------

 Detailed installation instructions for Conda can be found `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_.
-On a Linux, you can download and install miniconda3, like so:
+On Linux, you can download and install miniconda3, like so:

 .. code-block:: bash